Forty-three units sold in 2025. The PureX Technology was our second-most purchased cue, right behind the Viking Valhalla 100.

 Weekly players who want to improve.
 If you play once a week or more and you’re actively working on your game — learning english, practicing position play, trying to run racks — this cue will accelerate your improvement.
 The low-deflection shaft means fewer compensations to learn, which means your technique develops cleaner.

 Players upgrading from a Valhalla or house cue.
-If you’ve been playing with a $30 cue for six months and you’re ready for something better but $200 feels like too much, this is the logical step up.
+If you’ve been playing with a $150 cue for a season and you’re ready for the next level, PureX represents the jump into LD technology.
 You’ll immediately notice the shaft quality and the reduced deflection.

 Who should skip it

-Once-a-month casual players.
-If pool is something you do at a friend’s house a few times a year, spend $30 on a Valhalla and call it a day.
+Casual players.
+If pool is something you do a few times a month, a Valhalla 100 at ~$150 or a McDermott Lucky at ~$135-150 gets you a great cue without the LD premium.
 The low-deflection advantage is wasted if you don’t play enough to develop consistent technique.

 Players who want a looker.
 PureX cues are functional-looking.
 Clean lines, solid construction, zero flash.
-If walking up to the table with a pretty cue matters to you, look at McDermott or spend a bit more on a Lucasi with inlays.
+If walking up to the table with a pretty cue matters to you, look at McDermott G-Series or Lucasi with inlays at similar prices.

 The bottom line